uit-no/hpc-doc/jobs/partitions.rst

     This partition is also for single-node jobs that run for longer than 48 hours.

 multinode:
-    If you ask for more resources than you will find on one node and request walltime longer than 48 hrs, your job will land into this partition.
+    Request this partition if you ask for more resources than you will find on one node and request walltime longer than 48 hrs.

 To figure out the walltime limits for the various partitions, type::